Admissions Categories & Program Options

 Indigenous (First Nations, Métis and Inuit) Applicants

 The Indigenous applicant category is open to those who self-identify as a Canadian Indigenous person, including First Nations, Métis and/or Inuit.
-The Indigenous category is intended to manifest the Schulich School of Law’s recognition of the need for reconciliation and greater representation of First Nations, Métis and Inuit persons in the legal field as well as an acknowledgement of our presence as an educational institution on ancestral and unceded territory of Mi'kma'ki.
+The Indigenous category is intended to manifest the Schulich School of Law’s recognition of the need for reconciliation and greater representation of First Nations, Métis and Inuit persons in the legal field, as well as an acknowledgement of our presence as an educational institution on the ancestral and unceded territory of Mi'kma'ki.

 Indigenous applicants may also be considered for the Indigenous Blacks & Mi’kmaq Initiative.